eclipse-kura/kura/kura/container/README.md

 **Note:** The location of the directory changed from `/opt/eclipse/kura/load` to `/load`.
 The old path is
           deprecated.
 It might still work for a while, but it might break at any time.

-File Install loads bundles from `/load` which is also defined as a docker volume, so that you can link this up with your container host:
+File Install loads bundles from `/load` which is also defined as a Docker volume, so that you can link this up with your container host:

     docker run -ti -p 8080:8080 -v /home/user/path/to/bundles:/load:z eclipse/kura

-Now you can access `/home/user/path/to/bundles` on your host machine and bundles will be loaded by Kura inside the docker container.
+Now you can access `/home/user/path/to/bundles` on your host machine and bundles will be loaded by Kura inside the Docker container.

 **Note:** It may be that a bundle, which is first installed, needs to be manually started using the Kura Web UI.